sulleyi/sulleyi.github.io/blog/README.md

 > A blog to chronicle my journey in education, research, and software development

+## Welcome!

+I was inspired to start this site by my good friend [Miles Conn](milesconn.io).
+Go check out his site for more musings on technology.
+Thanks for the help in getting this site set up.

+Anyways, I hope you enjoy this site.
+Go learn something **new**!

-## Now Entering a Construction Zone.
-Hardhats Required!
+### Now Entering a Construction Zone. *Hardhats Required*

 There isn't much to see here yet, I'm just getting started.
 Come back later for some cool content!